sedexch/sedexch.github.io/docs/client-container-v6/important-concepts.md

 - log files
 - etc.

-For the *permanent data storage* outside of the container, Docker primarily offers the following two options ([see Docker documentation](https://docs.docker.com/storage/) for details):
+For the *permanent data storage* outside of the container, Docker e.g. offers the following two options ([see Docker documentation](https://docs.docker.com/storage/) for details):

 - *Volumes* (storage managed by the Container platform)
 - *Bind Mounts* (local file system based storage on the host running the Container)